cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 In the above example, each test is relying on the previous test to be _successful_ to correctly execute.
-If at any point, the first or second test fails, the sequential test(s) will automatically fail and provided un-reliable debugging errors since the errors are representative of the previous test.
+If at any point, the first or second test fails, the sequential test(s) will automatically fail and provide unreliable debugging errors since the errors are representative of the previous test.

 The best way to ensure your tests are independent is to add a `.only()` to your